Skip to content

 FLEXIBILITY

-As you may need to drop one story and focus on another, then pick up where you left off and move forward, you need to be flexible.
+As you may need to drop one story and focus on another, then pick up where you left off and move forward, you must be flexible.

 The Cambridge Dictionary defines flexible as being able to “change or be changed easily according to the situation” and being “able to bend without breaking.”